An artist's ramblings

-Rust and bones, broken toys and plumbing parts, old text and game boards, defunct electronics and legs from old furniture, gears and nests.
-Even as a child, such odd, unwanted items evoked a pit-of-the-stomach response that bordered on exhilaration coupled with queasiness.
+Rust and bones, broken toys and old text, game boards, gears and nests.
+Even as a child such odd, unwanted items evoked a pit-of-the-stomach response that bordered on exhilaration.

 Saturday, June 20, 2009